abe33/spectacular/docs/index.md

 spectacular.matcher 'asyncMatcher', ->
   timeout 1000
   match (actual, notText) ->
-    @description = 'should match asynchronously'
-    @message = 'Expected to match asynchronously'

     promise = new spectacular.Promise

     setTimeout (-> promise.resolve actual isnt null), 100

     promise

+  description -> 'should match asynchronously' failureMessageForShould -> 'Expected to match asynchronously'
 ```
 If the promise is rejected, the example is marked as `errored`.